quicwg/base-drafts/draft-ietf-quic-http.md

 # IANA Considerations

-## Frame Types
+## Existing Frame Types

 This document adds two new columns to the "HTTP/2 Frame Type" registry defined in
 {{!RFC7540}}:

-  Supported in HTTP/QUIC:
+  Supported Protocols:
-  : Indicates whether the frame is also supported in this HTTP/QUIC mapping
+  : Indicates which associated protocols use the frame type.
+Values MUST be one
+  of:

+    - "HTTP/2 only"
+    - "HTTP/QUIC only"
+    - "Both"

   HTTP/QUIC Specification:
   : Indicates where this frame's behavior over QUIC is defined; required